sassoftware/sas-container-recipes/README.md

  --name sas-viya-programming \
  sas-viya-programming:<VERSION-TAG>
 ```
-Use the `docker images` command to see what images were built and what the most recent tag is (example: tag `19.0.1-20190109112555-48f98d8`).
+Use the `docker images` command to see the images that were built and the most recent tag (example: tag `19.0.1-20190109112555-48f98d8`).
 Once the docker run command is completed, use `docker ps` to list the running container.

-### Log on to SAS Studio
+### Sign In to SAS Studio
 Go to the address `http://<myhostname>:8081` and start using SAS Studio!

-The `--addons "auth-demo"` build argument created a default user with the username 'sasdemo' and the password 'sasdemo' for product evaluation.
+Sign in with the 'sasdemo' user name and 'sasdemo' password that was created during the build.

 <img src="docs/sas-logon-screen-sasdemo.png" alt="SAS Logon Screen" style="width: 80%; height: 80%; object-fit: contain;">

-For more info see the [GitHub Project Wiki Page](https://github.com/sassoftware/sas-container-recipes/wiki).
+For more information, see the [documentation wiki](https://github.com/sassoftware/sas-container-recipes/wiki).

 <br>